TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Examples
   * Reproduce the examples from the [pdfmaker website](http://pdfmake.org/playground.html) since that uses a similar-style config-driven approach to uibuilder's low-code, config-driven UI feature.
 See especially the _tables_ example.
+  * Add example for Vue sfc loader.
+  * Ticklist
+    * Send a list
+    * Attach click handler to switch list type from bullet to ticked & msg node-red
+    * Save changes to cache on click
+  * Table
+    * Weather example?

 * Changes needed for future versions of node.js (will be updating uib in line with Node-RED v3)
   * Node.js v14 features - code updates to leverage the latest features